idiap/tnn/README.md

 This algorithm works best if your dataset is organized in trajectories.
 By default, it assumes a dataset made of 4D points and does the masking along the 4th dimension (time).
 If you need to adapt it, you can contact me directly, and I will provide guidance.
-A full description of the algorithm can be found in the publication.
+You can find a complete description of the algorithm in the publication.

 ### Split the dataset into trajectories